act-rules/act-rules.github.io/pages/implementations/testcases.md

 	See the Test Cases JSON
  </a>

-**Note**: HTML test cases are embedded in a small template which adds a `!doctype`, HTML root node with lang attribute, and head with a title.
-These are omitted for test cases with an HTML element or a doctype.
+**Note**: HTML test cases are embedded in a small template which adds a `!DOCTYPE`, HTML root node with lang attribute, and head with a title.
+These are omitted for test cases with an HTML element or a `!DOCTYPE`.

 ## Test Case Format